koen-aerts/potdroneflightparser/README.md

 # Flight Data Viewer
 Flight Data Viewer that can read from Potensic flight-log files.

-Models confirmed working are Atom SE and Atom SE V2.
-Models confirmed not compatible are P1A (Dreamer).
+Models confirmed working are the Atom and Atom SE.

+Incomplete and experimental support for P1A (Dreamer).

 ![Example Screenshot](<resources/screenshot1.png> "Example Screenshot")

-This project is based on reverse engineering of the Potensic flight bin files (mainly for the Atom) and by trial and error.
+This project is based on reverse engineering of the Potensic flight bin files (mainly for the Atom SE) and by trial and error.
 Not all available metrics are currently pulled from this proprietary file format as not everything has been identified yet.

 # How to run
 On Windows or MacOS (x64/ARM) you can download and run one of the executables from the [Releases](<../../releases> "Releases") section.